rikai/OpenYourMouth/Desserts/CoolWhipCreamCheeseFrosting.md

 ## Descrition

-This is a light creaming frosting that can work on a wide variety of deserts.
+This is a light creamy frosting that can work on a wide variety of deserts.

 ### Ingredients